CEDP-Garage-DevOps/cedp-toolchain/adoption.md

 ## Create and clone the Repository

-Create the repository under the CEDP-Garage organization and clone it to the local and add the folder structure as below
+Create the repository under the CEDP-Garage organization and clone it to the local and add the folder structure as below and we should also add the component
 ```.
    ├── Dockerfile
    ├── airflow